-- You may bleed after your catheter is removed.
-The catheter may damage your artery, and you may need surgery to fix this.
-You may have fluid build up in your lungs and lead to difficulty breathing.
+- You may bleed heavily after your catheter is removed.
+The catheter may damage your artery, and you may need surgery to fix the damage.
+You may have fluid buildup in your lungs that leads to difficulty breathing.
 You could have kidney problems from the dye.
 You could have an allergic reaction to the dye or numbing medicine.
-You may get a blood clot in your leg.
-This can cause pain and swelling, and it can stop blood from flowing where it needs to go in your body.
-The blood clot can break loose and travel to your lungs.
-A blood clot in your lungs can cause chest pain and trouble breathing.
-This problem can be life-threatening.

 WHILE YOU ARE HERE: